bonasome/bonaso_data_mobile/docs/orm.md

             columnName: {
                 type: data type (lower case is fine),
                 allow_null: should the column allow null values,
-                relationship: { table: the related table name, column: the realted table column},
+                relationship: { table: the related table name, column: the related table column},
                 default: the default value
             }
         }
         ```
-    -searchCols: An array of column names to use when searching
+    - searchCols: An array of column names to use when searching
     - relationships: An array of related models.
 See the relationships section below.

 Depending on the model, it may be worthwhile to also extend the default save method.
 Respondents/Interactions also have an upload method.

+For full example of field construction, view [database/ORM/tables/respondents.js]

 ---

 ## Methods
 The ORM has the following methods:
+**Class**
-    - .all: fetches all records from a table
+    - `.all()`: fetches all records from a table
-    - .find: fetches one record from a table given an ID (and optionally a column to look in)
+    - `.find(id, column?='id')`: fetches one record from a table given an ID (and optionally a column to look in)
-    - .filter: collects records where conditions are met (using an object of {column: value})
+    - `.filter(conditions)`: collects records where conditions are met (using an object of {column: value})
-    - .search: assuming that the model has specified search columns, searches those columns for a specific string
+    - `.search(term)`: assuming that the model has specified search columns, searches those columns for a specific string
-    - .delete: deletes a specific record from a table given an ID (and optionally a column to look in).
+    - `.delete(id, column?='id')`: deletes a specific record from a table given an ID (and optionally a column to look in).
 See more about delete relationships below.
-    - .drop: drops the entire table from the database
+    - `.drop()`: drops the entire table from the database
-    - .migrate: migrates the table as defined by the model, automatically updating columns/constraints as needed
+    - `.migrate()`: migrates the table as defined by the model, automatically updating columns/constraints as needed
-    - .serialize (instance): Converts a given instance into an object.
-    - .save: Saves an object given a dataset.
+    - `.save(id, column?='id')`: Saves an object given a dataset.
 If provided with an ID (and optionally a column to look in), it will try to find that ID and update it.
+**Instance**
+    - `.serialize()` (instance): Converts a given instance into an object.

 ---